 Everyone travels at this time, which means buses and trains will be full for months in advance.

-This isn’t a time for you to travel, unless you really feel the need to brave the crowds.
+This isn’t a time for you to travel across China, unless you really feel the need to brave the crowds.

-And once everyone’s gone, you’ll be able to wander around a city that suddenly feels almost empty, and that’s a unique experience.
+And once everyone’s gone, you’ll be able to wander around a city that suddenly feels almost empty.
+It’s a unique experience.

 Chinese New Year is dedicated to family and the home and the way it’s celebrated is very different to what you’ll experience back home.